 Tactics change but fundamental business and marketing principles don’t.
 FACT.

 How much does it cost?

 I know talented marketing professionals charging less than £60 per hour for a done-for-you service and others charging £60k plus for a 12 call coaching package.

-More expensive doesn’t necessarily mean better but if someone is super cheap, it would suggest that they might not have confidence in their own abilities.
-Or at the very least, they won’t be able to help you create offers that will earn you the kind of money you deserve.
+More expensive doesn’t necessarily mean better, but if someone is super cheap it would suggest that they might not have confidence in their own abilities.
+Or at the very least, they won’t be able to help you create offers that will earn you the kind of money you’re looking for.